-Figure 4.21 – The DCA results of each set of 20 microcycles for all batteries.
-Each set is plotted againt the range of OCV that the battey was in immediately beofre the 20 micrcycles were conducted.
-These ranges and the x-Axis number they correspond to can be found in table 4.2.
-Testing was completed at 40°C
+Figure 4.22 – The DCA results of each set of 20 microcycles for all batteries.
+Each set is plotted againt the range of OCV that the battey was in immediately before the 20 micrcycles were conducted.
+These ranges and the x-axis number they correspond to can be found in table 4.2.
+Testing was completed at 20°C